AlynxZhou/hikaru/tutorials/lifecycle.md

 # `init`

-It's really simple because it is just a function that make directories and copy files ... and I don't think you need to extend this function.
+It's really simple because it is just a function that make directories and copy files... and I don't think you need to extend this function.

 # `clean`